nightscout/trio-docs/docs/EN/settings/configuration/preferences/mainsettings.md

 If you are insulin resistance and/or need help dealing with meal spikes, you can continue to increase this number further to allow for greater insulin delivery.

 ## Max COB
-The maximum amount of carbs that iAPS is allowed to bolus or set high temp targets for.
+The maximum amount of carbs that Open-iAPS is allowed to bolus or set high temp targets for.
 This is a safety feature that protects against erroneous carbohydrate entries that could lead to hypoglycemia episodes.

 If you tend to eat more than 120 g of carbs in one sitting, choose the maximum amount of carbs you eat.

 ## Max Daily Safety Multiplier
-Limits the maximum temporary basal rate iAPS is able to use at **any time.
+Limits the maximum temporary basal rate Open-iAPS is able to use at **any time.
 The default setting of 3, which is unlikely to need adjustment, allows for a maximum basal rate of 3x the max daily basal.

 Ex: Bill has the following basal profile: